 2. Moisturizer with SPF

-SG Says: Good for all skin types, a day cream will keep your skin looking fresh and feeling soft.
-Note the SPF 20 – yes, you’ll look more distinguished later with wrinkles than us lady will, but sunburn and skin damage are not sexy.
+Why it’s a dopp kit essential: Good for all skin types, a day cream will keep your skin looking fresh and feeling soft.

-SG Says: Just because you’re on the road doesn’t mean you have an excuse to get scruffy.
-This shaving cream is portable, brushless, and provides a close shave.
-Oh, and it smells great, too.
+Why it’s a dopp kit essential: Just because you’re on the road doesn’t mean you have an excuse to get scruffy.

 With the rise of dating apps, you could lock down same-day drinks in any city in the world.
 And the last thing you want to do if it’s going well is to stop at a bodega for reinforcements…on the way back to your hotel?
 Ugh, just typing it sounds so gross I can imagine the woman peeling off like, “Y’know what?
 I’ve got an early morning, so…”